Allison Janney & Anna Faris CBS Series ‘Mom’ Renewed For Two More Seasons

 The critically acclaimed show premiered on CBS on September 23, 2013, and has been a top-rated comedy for the network ever since.
 Mom has been nominated for numerous awards, with Janney taking home two Emmys, two Critics’ Choice Awards, and one Prism Award for her portrayal of Bonnie Plunkett.

-In the series, Bonnie and her adult daughter, Christy Plunkettt (Faris), face life’s daily struggles while trying to remain sober and not pick up any new addictions.
+In the series, Bonnie and her adult daughter, Christy Plunkett (Faris), face life’s daily struggles while trying to remain sober and not pick up any new addictions.
 When Mom first began, the show’s main focus was about how former alcoholic Christy was dealing with raising two children, Violet and Roscoe, as a single mother.
 Then, Bonnie reappeared in her life vowing to be a good grandmother to Christy’s children even though she was a terrible mother to her.

 “We’re exceptionally proud to have Mom on our air; a high-quality, signature comedy with characters viewers love, that also brings strength and stability to our lineup.
 Under [creator and executive producer] Chuck Lorre’s extraordinary leadership, and with his outstanding writing and production team, we look forward to having Mom on CBS for many years to come,” said Kelly Kahl, the president of CBS Entertainment, according to a network press release posted on the Futon Critic website.